 There's a new complication, letting you view your heart rate directly from your watch face and the watch will track both resting heart rate and recovery time.

 Through a new study with Stanford Medical and the FDA in the US, the Apple Watch will also alert wearers to an unexpectedly elevated heart rate when they aren't doing anything strenuous and use that data to better understand arrhythmias and other heart conditions.

 By throwing cellular into the mix you're also going to be able to stream tunes OTA, giving you access to some 40 million songs from Apple Music when it becomes available next month, as well as any other third-party music services that play ball with watchOS 4.

-Apple Watch Series 3: New faces, finishes and bands
+What are the new Apple Watch faces, finishes and bands in Series 3?

 As we learnt at WWDC 2017, watchOS 4 will include a number of new watch faces, including some that we saw on-stage at the latest keynote.
 Siri is getting its own watch face, as are a host of Toy Story characters, whilst we'd already seen one called Kaleidoscope and learnt about a new one called Discovery that includes a call complication by default.

 As for casings, the standard Apple Watch Series 3 will come in gold, silver or Space Grey aluminium, along with some punchy new Sport Loop band colours.
 The Nike+ Apple Watch will also benefit from in its own unique colour options, whilst at the other end of the spectrum the Apple Watch Hermès gets some new leather bands and unique faces.
 For Apple Watch Edition lovers there's a new grey ceramic option on the way too.

 Check out our 'which Apple Watch is best for me' comparison for our full breakdown.